GreenfireInc/simple-odf/README.md

 To get started locally, follow these instructions:

-1. Make sure that you have Node 10.x or later installed.
+1. Make sure that you have Node 12.x or later installed (Changed by Greenfire.io).
    See instructions [here](https://nodejs.org/en/download/).

 1. Make sure that you have yarn installed; see instructions here.